gomoob/backbone.isomorphic/README.md

-> Marionette isomorphinc Proof Of Concepts
+> Backbone and Marionette isomorphic Proof Of Concepts

 # Setup